Energy drink: South Africa

-Legislation is in place that requires manufacturers to label energy drinks with more than 150mg per liter of caffeine with a "clearly legible message" on the nutrition label declaring "high caffeine content" and says "Not recommended for children under 12 years of age, pregnant women, or persons sensitive to caffeine."
+Legislation is in place that requires manufacturers to label energy drinks with more than 150 mg per liter of caffeine with a "clearly legible message" on the nutrition label declaring "high caffeine content" and says "Not recommended for children under 12 years of age, pregnant women, or persons sensitive to caffeine."
 An issue with this legislation is that there is no prescribed color- or type-setting restrictions, allowing for producers of energy drinks to obscure this warning via package design.

 Spain

 The Spanish Agency for Food Safety and Nutrition (AESAN) recommends that children and adolescents, pregnant women, and women who are breastfeeding refrain from consuming energy drinks.

+On 16 December 2025, the autonomous community of Galicia, Spain, announced a new regulation prohibiting the sale of energy drinks to individuals under the age of 18.
+The rule, which came into effect on 7 March 2026, classifies energy drinks alongside alcoholic beverages for the purpose of age-restricted sales.
+Retailers who violate the prohibition may face fines of up to €3,000.

 Sweden

-The sale of energy drinks to those under 15 is not allowed, and some energy drink products are restricted to pharmacies.
+The sale of energy drinks to those under 15 in Sweden is not allowed, and some energy drink products are restricted to pharmacies.

 Russia

 In November 2012, President Ramzan Kadyrov of Chechnya (Russian Federation) ordered his government to develop a bill banning the sale of energy drinks, arguing that as a form of "intoxicating drug", such drinks were "unacceptable in a Muslim society".
 Kadyrov cited reports of one death and 530 hospital admissions in 2012 due to "poisoning" from the consumption of such drinks.
-A similar view was expressed by Gennady Onishchenko, Chief Sanitary Inspector of Russia.
+A similar view was expressed by Gennady Onishchenko, Chief Sanitary Inspector of Russia,Although as of 2026 there is no ban on energy drinks in Chechnya nor in Russia proper.